zyy5353/Ocamal-Programs-for-the-Reserach-Project-of-Verifying-Transactional-Memories/README.md

 # Verifying-Safety-and-Liveness-for-the-FlexTM-Hybrid-Transactional-Memory
-(Automomata programs in the paper with the title above published at the conference DATE 2013)
+This folder includes the automomata models implemented with Ocaml in the paper "Verifying-Safety-and-Liveness-for-the-FlexTM-Hybrid-Transactional-Memory" published at the conference DATE (Design, Automation & Test in Europe) 2013.
+Conference link: (Design, Automation & Test in Europe)

 This folder includes six programs, each of which represents an automaton based on the model of FlexTM transactional memory (TM) [1], or the model of the TM in general cases [2] with different variations.